Colored terminal output for Python's logging module

 Here’s an example of how easy it is to get started:

 When coloredlogs is used in a cron job, the output that’s e-mailed to you by cron won’t contain any ANSI escape sequences because coloredlogs realizes that it’s not attached to an interactive terminal.
-If you’d like to have colors e-mailed to you by cron there are two ways to make it happen:
+If you’d like to have colors e-mailed to you by cron there’s a simple way to set it up:

 You can use this feature without using coloredlogs in your Python modules, but please note that only normal text, bold text and text with one of the foreground colors black, red, green, yellow, blue, magenta, cyan and white (these are the portable ANSI color codes) are supported.